dudintv/dudin.tv/content/scripts/flex-box.md

 Flex is used in onair graphics as auto-stack.
 For example, for:

-* set of portraits or infographic bars
+- set of portraits or infographics bars
-* enlarging one element and auto moving away from others
+- enlarging one element and auto moving away from others
-* stack of messages in a corner
+- stack of messages in a corner
-* set of lowerthirds in a corner
+- set of lowerthirds in a corner

 You can also combine Flex with scripts and plugins:

-* nested Flex into another Flex — horizontal and vertical ones
+- nested Flex into another Flex — horizontal and vertical ones
 <!-- * combine with [my script "Autoscroll"](/scripts/autoscroll/) — use Flex for containers stacking and use Autoscroll for a convenient scroll of content -->
-* combine with my script "Autoscroll" — use Flex for containers stacking and use Autoscroll for a convenient scroll of content
+- combine with my script "Autoscroll" — use Flex for containers stacking and use Autoscroll for a convenient scroll of content
-* of course, feel free to use any standard plugins :)
+- of course, feel free to use any standard plugins :)

 ## Esthetic options